 What should I bring for my room when I come to campus?
 Back to top

 That’s a great question!The answer depends on many factors, including your proximity to home, your needs and habits, and a conversation with your roommate about who will bring what for the residence hall room.
 Remember, it is very important to make contact with your roommate prior to your campus arrival to arrange who is bringing what.
-For example, UMF requires that each residence hall room has only one refrigerator, so you will need to arrange in advance who will bring the fridge.

 Although every student will have a different set of needs, student life staff and current students collaborated on a list of items that are commonly needed while living in UMF residence halls.
 The list, which can be accessed below, is not completely conclusive, but it should help you get an understanding of the most common items that are helpful to have while living on campus at UMF.

 Are pets allowed in the residence halls?
 Back to top

 The only pets allowed in UMF residence hall rooms are fish.
 There is a limit of one fish container per resident, with a maximum capacity of ten gallons per container.